stepanyurkiv/M5Stack-UserGuide/M5Stack-MicroPython_Getting_Started.md

 ### Binding device

-*1.login io.m5stack.com and register your own account(or login your account)*
+*1.login http://io.m5stack.com and register your own account(or login your account)*

 *2. press `Device->Add` buttom on M5Cloud IDE for binding M5Stack board to your account*

-*3. Input the Check Code for the M5Stack screen display，Check Code is random,after 60s will refresh*
+*3. Input the Check Code for the M5Stack screen display，Check Code is random, after 60s will refresh*

 ![image](M5Stack_MicroPython_UserGuidePictures/WebIDE_check_code.png)